 The Department of Environmental Protection (DEP) routinely inspects our water system.
 The DEP inspects our system for its technical, financial and managerial capacity to provide safe drinking water to you.
 To ensure that we provide the highest quality of water available, your water system is operated by three Massachusetts certified operator who oversees the routine operations of our system.
-As part of our ongoing commitment to you, last year we made the following improvements to our system: We installed a new 12 inch water main on Main Street starting at the intersection of Princeton Road and proceeding up Meeting House Hill Road and Rowley Hill Road to the intersection of Taft Road.
-This was part of the second phase of pipe replacement to improve fire flow and pressure when the Tuttle Road Tank was installed.
+As part of our ongoing commitment to you, last year we made the following improvements to our system: We are currently revamping our Pump Station at 109 Worcester Road, We had 3 new wells drilled and are installing a new ultra violet disinfection and corrosion control systems.
+These wells will add redundancy and also will be used as backup in case water demand becomes high during the summer months.